 The U.S. Embassy in Chisinau remains unable to offer routine nonimmigrant visa services at this time due to the local COVID-19 situation and limited staffing.
 We currently are not offering B1/B2 (tourist) visa appointments, and we do not know when we will be able to resume B1/B2 appointments.
 We have limited nonimmigrant visa appointments available on a first-come, first-served basis for both local and non-residents for petition-based and F/M/J visa categories only.
-For immigrant visas, we are processing all categories of immigrant and K visas now, but we have a backlog of cases that we will work to schedule as quickly and safely as possible.
-See our Immigrant Visa page and this information on the prioritization of cases for more information.
-We cannot accept transfers of immigrant visa cases from other countries until we eliminate the local backlog of cases.
-Please note that if you are traveling to Moldova from another country for your visa appointment, we require that you have been present in Moldova for 14 days before you may enter the U.S. Embassy for your visa interview.
+For immigrant visas, we are processing all categories of immigrant and K visas now.
+We cannot accept transfers of immigrant visa cases from other countries due to limited staffing caused by the local COVID situation.
+Please note that if you are traveling to Moldova from another country for your visa appointment, we require that you have been present in Moldova for 10 days before you may enter the U.S. Embassy for your visa interview.

 We will resume routine visa services as soon as possible but we are unable to provide a specific date.
-If you have a humanitarian emergency an urgent matter and need to travel immediately, please follow the guidance provided at https://www.ustraveldocs.com/md/md-niv-expeditedappointment.asp to request an emergency nonimmigrant visa appointment.
+If you have a humanitarian emergency and need to travel immediately, please follow the guidance provided at https://www.ustraveldocs.com/md/md-niv-expeditedappointment.asp to request an emergency nonimmigrant visa appointment.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.